G a r y W o l f s t o n e L a w O f f i c e s

 David Boies graduated from Yale Law School in 1966; lives with his wife in Armonk, New York (Westchester County); was a partner with Cravath, Swaine & Moore from 1966 until 1997; and is the founder of the New York City based firm, Boies & Schiller.

-In the context of all these legal problems, Bill Gates (who founded and built a multibillion dollar empire) is surely thinking that he can "Walk the Walk" but can he survive a blizzard of legal briefs and "Talk the Talk."
-Time will tell!
+In the context of all these legal problems, Bill Gates (who founded and built a multibillion dollar empire) was surely thinking that he could "Walk the Walk" but can he survive a blizzard of legal briefs and "Talk the Talk."
+Indeed, he has survived this delicate moment in judicial history.

 SEATTLE TRIAL LAWYER, GARY L. WOLFSTONE